kalpetros/projects/README.md

 # Projects
-This repo contains a list of small projects developed using various languages for learning purposes.
+This repository contains a list of small projects developed using various languages for learning purposes.

 | # | Name | Status | Made with | View online |